floybix/floybix.github.io/_posts/2014-10-15-learning-simple-sentences.md

 is presented as a sequence of words, where each word is given a unique representation completely unrelated to the other words.
-This is in contrast to the approach of [cortical.io](http://cortical.io/), which represents semantic overlap between words in their encoding for input.
+This is in contrast to the approach of [cortical.io](http://cortical.io/), which represents semantic overlap between words in their encoding for input to HTM (not that I know anything much about it).

 <pre>
 > Jane has eyes .